 Focus on what they WILL eat.
 It’s so much easier to get hung up on the fact that they don’t like mushrooms than to focus on how they happily munch on raw red pepper, so make sure you are celebrating the wins where they come!

 Use compartmentalized plates.
 Some kids really don’t like it when their food is mixed or touches each other.
-It can help to use divided plates like these plastic plates or this stainless steel option.
+It can help to use divided plates like these silicone plates or this stainless steel option.

 Serve bread or tortilla chips with a meal.
 I usually refer to these as my “filler foods” but it’s amazing how much of a difference a few tortilla chips served with the veggie chili or a piece of naan with the chickpea curry can make in the acceptance of a new dish.